THE PROGRAM THAT HELPS YOU SUPPORT YOUR CHILD!

 Contact Claudia Glascock, PASS Coordinator for more information:

-PASS launched in spring 2017, and since has celebrated six graduating classes.
+PASS launched in spring 2017 and has since celebrated six graduating classes.
 Cohorts have been held at Scott Carpenter Middle School, Shaw Heights Middle School, Ranum Middle School, Westminster High School, Hodgkins Elementary School, and Harris Park Elementary School.
-The PASS program will be launched at Mesa Elementary School in the Spring of 2020 - the third elementary school parent cohort to learn this important information so early in their children's education.
+The PASS program will be launched virtually in the Fall of 2021.
+Elementary parents, please take the time to learn this important information early in your children's education.
 The classes are offered in both English and Spanish, and all WPS families are invited to attend.
-The program will be held at a different school every semester, with the goal of bringing this valuable information to every school community across the district over the next six years.
+The program will be held at a different school every semester, when the circumstances allow us, to bring this valuable information to every school community across the district over the next six years.
+In the meantime, you may take advantage of the opportunity to participate virtually!

 Mission: To provide families with the knowledge and skills to partner with schools and communities to ensure their children achieve their full potential.